zoernert/qdrant-collection-proxy/README.md

 - The collection name in path must match the configured one; otherwise 403.
 - If your upstream Qdrant uses self-signed TLS, set `QDRANT_INSECURE_TLS=true`.
  - IP Whitelist: Set `PROXY_IP_WHITELIST` like `127.0.0.1/32,::1/128,10.0.0.0/8`.
 Requests from these IPs skip JWT validation.
 If behind a proxy, enable `TRUST_PROXY=true` and ensure correct X-Forwarded-For handling.
+ - RapidAPI bypass: If the header `X-RapidAPI-User` is present, the request is auto-whitelisted (JWT not required).
+The user context is set to `rapidapi:<value>`.